paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/README.md

 This repository documents an independent audit of the TGA's COVID-19 Vaccine Safety Monitoring Plan (February 2021), assessing evidence for 20 specified enhanced-pharmacovigilance outputs over four years (2021-2025).

-During Australia's largest medical intervention in history, approximately 68 million COVID-19 vaccine doses were administered under provisional approval.
+During Australia's largest medical intervention in history, 68.4 million COVID-19 vaccine doses were administered under provisional approval.
 This analysis addresses a single question: whether the implementation of the COVID-19 Vaccine Safety Monitoring Plan can now be independently verified through records, as required for an enhanced monitoring framework relied upon for provisional approval.